A number of years ago, we made our own cat tree, and our wonderful cats have been in love with it ever since.

 Photos of Our Cat Tower

-Supplies You Will Need to Make Your Own Homemade Cat Tree
+Supplies You Will Need to Make a Cat Tree

 Well, it would be best of all to make it from natural tree wood and maybe recycled flat-pack wood furniture with old carpet.
 That would be the cheapest and most cat-friendly option, but there are not many saplings being hewn down around the city of Lincoln.
 So we may have to resort to buying materials.
 Keep your options open of course.